 Roses are synonymous with passion and romance.
-So doesn't it stand to reason that roses would represent an earlier anniversary when passions run hottest?
 After 15 years together, you know each other very well and you’ve earned the sensual opulence of the mighty rose.
 Throughout history, a red rose has been the classic symbol of romantic love that runs very deeply.
 It signifies the perfect love.

 Daylily (20th Anniversary)

 The daylily takes on a cheerful meaning of being carefree, which represents the stability of a long-term marriage that has successfully survived many challenging times.
 Once you achieve your 20th wedding anniversary, you can sit back, relax, and enjoy life a little more.
-Perhaps your children have grown up, left home, and you are less burdened by daily family errands and have more time together.
+Perhaps your children have grown up and left home, and you are less burdened by daily family errands and have more time together.

 Iris (25th Anniversary)

 Orchid (28th Anniversary)

 Orchids represent love, luxury, strength, and beauty.
 In ancient Greece, the orchid was associated with virility, and similarly, in Chinese culture, the orchid symbolizes many children, as well as elegance, nobility, perfection, and friendship.
 After 28 years of marriage, likely your years of bearing children are over, but now you can safely step back to relish the fruits of your union.
 It's even possible that your children have started to make families of their own.

 Sweet Pea (30th Anniversary)

 The sweet pea is an annual climbing plant that signifies blissful and lasting pleasure.
-It is grown for its flower color (usually in pastel shades of blue, pink, purple, and white, and dual-toned blooms), and their intense unique fragrance.
+It is grown for its flower color (usually in pastel shades of blue, pink, purple, and white, and dual-toned blooms), and intense unique fragrance.
 A fancy flower, they are grown for private enjoyment, for an exhibition, and the florist trade.
 According to other traditions, the 30th-anniversary flower is a lily.

 Nasturtium (40th Anniversary)

-After 40 years, your loyalty to one another and the sense of accomplishment is clear.
+After 40 years, your loyalty to one another and sense of accomplishment are clear.
 Traditionally, the nasturtium stands for patriotism, conquest, and victory in battle—it's not a stretch to translate that to the celebration of a 40th wedding anniversary.
 It signifies the loyalty and devotion between two people.

 Violet (50th Anniversary)